-- By its terms, the Stay does not expressly prohibit or restrain the Class Actions, including the Ontario Class Action, from continuing against the Third-Party Defendants.
-If this Court determines the Stay does not protect the Third-Party Defendants by implication, this Court should exercise its statutory power, augmented by its inherent power, to extend the benefit of the Stay to protect the Third-Party Defendants in the Class Actions, including the Ontario Class Action. - 42.
-Staying the Class Actions in their entirety is consistent with the objectives of the CCAA.
-Extending the Stay to protect the Third-Party Defendants would facilitate Sino-Forest's restructuring efforts by effectively and fairly evaluating the Plaintiffs' claims against Sino-Forest and the Director and Officer Defendants alongside other creditors of Sino-Forest in a manner that respects the time-sensitive nature of Sino-Forest's circumstances and the CCAA proceeding. - 43.
-The CCAA is remedial legislation which should be given a large and liberal interpretation.32 Courts have held that the discretion to stay proceedings should be interpreted broadly to accomplish this remedial purpose, and in particular to enable operational continuance of the debtor company.33 To this end, courts have interpreted the stay power to extend to judicial or extra-judicial conduct which could seriously impair the debtor company's ability to continue in business while it negotiates a plan to compromise its debts.34 This power is sufficiently broad
+- The Plaintiffs appear to accept for the purposes of this motion that the Stay currently extends to all defendants in the Class Actions, including the Third Party Defendants.
+On that basis, this Court should deny both the principal and the alternative relief sought by the Plaintiffs and should refuse to lift the Stay to allow the Plaintiffs to proceed against either all non-settling defendants or the Third Party Defendants.
+However, to the extent the Plaintiffs only dispute that the Stay currently extends to the Third Party Defendants, the Board submits that this Court should exercise its discretion to extend the Stay to the Third Party Defendants for all the reasons set out below. - Lifting the Stay to allow the Plaintiffs to proceed with the Class Actions against only the Third Party Defendants is inconsistent with the objectives of the CCAA.
+A Stay in respect of all Third Party Defendants facilitates Sino-Forest's restructuring efforts by effectively and fairly evaluating the Plaintiffs' claims against Sino-Forest and the Director and Officer Defendants alongside other creditors of Sino-Forest in a manner that respects the time-sensitive nature of Sino-Forest's circumstances and the CCAA proceeding.
+By contrast, a partial stay of proceedings undermines these goals. - 44.
+The CCAA is remedial legislation which should be given a large and liberal interpretation.33 Courts have held that the discretion to stay proceedings should be interpreted broadly to accomplish this remedial purpose, and in particular to enable operational continuance of the debtor company.34 To this end, courts have interpreted the stay power to extend to judicial or extra-judicial conduct which could seriously impair the debtor company's ability to continue in business while it negotiates a plan to compromise its debts.35 This power is sufficiently broad to affect the position of non-parties to the CCAA process.
+As noted by Justice Farley in Lehndorff General Partner Ltd. (Re):